hipc-book/hipc-book.github.io/_lectures/5-on-node_parallelism.md

 Unlike the `fork()` command, pthreads creates a new thread within the same process, rather than a new process.
 This new thread shares the same memory space, but gets its own stack, registers and ID.
 Since threads share a memory space, they can communicate through shared memory; but, be warned, this can lead to race conditions and undefined behaviour.

 Threads are created using the `pthread_create()` function, and rejoin the parent when the `pthread_join()` function is called.
-The `pthread_create` function requires a function pointer (i.e. a pointer to a function, rather than a variable).
-A simple example is shown below, where each thread executes the `perform_work` function, with the thread ID passed as a variable to the function.
+The `pthread_create()` function requires a function pointer (i.e. a pointer to a function, rather than a variable).
+A simple example is shown below, where each thread executes the `perform_work(...)` function, with the thread ID passed as a variable to the function.

 ```c
 #include <stdio.h>